bohanson/F5-Automation-Dash/docs/source/class03/module1/lab02.rst

    .. image:: ../images/juiceshop.png
       :scale: 60%

 #.
-Right-click in the editor, then select ``Convert with ACC``.  his process takes the text in the editor and attempts to convert it to AS3.
+Select all of the text and right-click in the editor, then select ``Convert with ACC``.  his process takes the text in the editor and attempts to convert it to AS3.
 A new editor tab with the converted object should appear:

    ..
 NOTE:: In order to see the two docs side by side click on the highlighted icon in the image below, in the top right corner of VSCode.